kellyluo25/recollectives/_posts/2022-06-24-collections-13.md

 Later, the *it* girl became ringarde, too tacky and insincere for a societal order that prized authenticity.
 A reactionary counterculture swooped in for the girls next door.
 More girls filed in after: skater girl, boss girl, lulu girl, granola girl, sad girl.
 Fast-forward to the modern girls of today.

-The material girl likes material things, the fancy clothes and expensive cosmetics the *it* girl prized, but now with the down-to-earth awareness about her self indulgence.
+The material girl likes material things, the fancy clothes and expensive cosmetics the *it* girl prized, but now with the down-to-earth awareness about her self-indulgence.
 The credit card bears her name: she owns what she buys.
 She buys luxury handbags and linen bedding because she can, because they make her feel great; so why should she be faulted for liking nice things?
 Why should any girl be ashamed of wanting nice things?
 The corporatization of femininity is consecrated as a viable business model, but  maybe the material girl wields her material power as an exercise of personal capital.
 Her things are not what make her valuable, but rather, she treasures her valuables because of her inherent sense of self-worth.

 The clean girl is effortless.
 She practically floats on air, and when she doesn't float, she dons athleisure and performs yoga in a hot studio.
 She wears makeup, but just so her cheeks embrace a soft rosy glow and her lips glisten with a barely-there rouge.
 Only so her natural beauty can shine through; she's beautiful inside and out.
 Cleaning is not a chore, but a cleansing ritual that brings her in harmony with her surroundings.
 Her cleaning supplies are probably non-toxic, biodegradable.
 There's extra spinach in her morning smoothies.
 She is untouchable in the way she ensures nothing harmful could ever come her way.